 - Set a time to review the contract with front office.
-The Principal may use his/her discretion to approve or deny a contract.
+The principal may use their discretion to approve or deny a contract.

 - Your child’s teacher and the school office staff must be notified a minimum of 10 school days in advance to compile homework assignments and prepare the Independent Study contract.

-- Each contract is limited to a minimum of 5 days to a maximum of 10 school days, beginning on the first day of absence, and ending on the returning day, i.e. the 11th day for a maximum of 10 excused school days.
-If the contract date lapses (12th day) without work being returned to the school, the contract is void.
-Void contracts will affect future independent contracts being granted.
+- Each contract is limited to a minimum of 5 days to a maximum of 15 school days, beginning on the first day of absence, and ending on the returning day, i.e. the 16th day for a maximum of 15 excused school days.
+If the contract date lapses (17th day) without work being returned to the school, the contract is void.
+Voided contracts will affect future independent contracts being granted.

 - Homework may be turned in early for appropriate credit, but not late.
 A student will not be given attendance credit if work is turned in late or goes past the stipulated contract date by one day.
 The student on an Independent Study contract must personally turn in homework prior to, but no later than the due date on the contract.

-- Schools cannot save spaces; if a contract due date is missed and the student has not returned to school he/she may lose their classroom placement if there are resident students on a waiting list ready to fill openings.
-Upon returning, the student may be administratively placed in another school if there is no longer available space in his/her grade when he/she returns.
-Students who are ill on their return date, and can provide a doctor’s excuse note, may have a parent/guardian turn in all of their assignments to the school on or before the end of the contract expiration date in order to meet the contract deadline.
+- Schools cannot save spaces; if a contract due date is missed and the student has not returned to school they may lose their classroom placement if there are resident students on a waiting list ready to fill openings.
+Upon returning, the student may be administratively placed in another school if there is no longer available space in their grade when they return.
+Students who are ill on their return date and can provide a doctor’s excuse note may have a parent/guardian turn in all of their assignments to the school on or before the end of the contract expiration date in order to meet the contract deadline.
 School work, approved by the teacher for content, but turned in after the due date, may be given academic credit, but not attendance credit, and can negatively affect future contract requests.

 Please email firstname.lastname@example.org to arrange an appointment.